tomarra/laptopsetup/README.md

 * Bartender
    * Launch and apply license
    * Set to launch at login
+* Choosy
+   * Launch and apply license
+   * Set Edge to open for Google Meet
 * Kaleidoscope
    * Launch and apply license
+* Magnet
+   * Launch and set to launch at login
 * Microsoft Office Apps
    * Launch Word and Login to Office365
+* Mimestream
+   * Launch and setup email accounts
 * PiStats
    * Setup and point to Synology
 * Safari